codecapsules-io/codecapsules-docs/docs/tutorials/game-catalogue-with-nodejs-and-mysql.md

 - `res`, a results object where we can specify how to return data to the client.
 - `next`, a function that we can call to hand control to the next middleware in our route, if there is any.
 If we want to signal an error, we can pass an argument to `next`, and Express will return an error to the client with the data in that argument.

-In our `get` handler, we run send a SQL query to the database to select all entries from the database.
+In our `get` handler, we run a SQL query to select all entries from the database.
 The `query` method takes a SQL query and a callback function.
 This callback is called with the results or error from the SQL server.
 We use a separate named function as our callback.
 This is mainly a stylistic choice - we could write the function inline, but our code would be less readable, as it would have many indentations and creep to the right-hand side of the screen.

-In the callback, we check if the `err`, or error, paramater is set.
+In the callback, we check if the `err`, or error, parameter is set.
 If it is, we use the `next` function along with the error to exit the route early.
 This will send an error message to the client.

 If there is no error, we send the results of the SQL query back, formatted as [JSON](https://en.wikipedia.org/wiki/JSON).